darkreader/darkreader.org/src/blog/posts/attention.md

 ## How to check where did you install extensions from

+The good news is, that *if you've seen Dark Reader's notification, you are most likely safe*.
+Inspected malware has it hidden (see the screenshot below).
+But we strongly recommend you ensure this is true, and also check other browser extensions' URLs and other info.

 ### Chrome (Chromium)

 - Open [chrome://extensions](chrome://extensions) page.
 - For each extension click **Details**.
 - Click **View in Chrome Web Store**.
-- Dark Reader has 2,000,000+ users, extension ID is `eimadpbcbfnmbkopoojfekhnkhdbieeh`.
+- Genuine Dark Reader has 2,000,000+ users, extension ID is `eimadpbcbfnmbkopoojfekhnkhdbieeh`.

 ### Firefox

 - Open [about:addons](about:addons) page.
 - Click on each extension's tile.
 - At the bottom click **reviews** and remove `reviews/` from the URL.
-- Dark Reader has 447,538 users at the moment of writing.
+- Genuine Dark Reader has 447,538 users at the moment of writing.

 ### Edge

 - Same steps as for Chrome, click **View in Microsoft Store**.
-- Dark Reader has 51 reviews at the moment of writing, extension ID is `ifoakfbpdcdoeenechcleahebpibofpc`.
+- Genuine Dark Reader has 51 reviews at the moment of writing, extension ID is `ifoakfbpdcdoeenechcleahebpibofpc`.

 ### Opera